srsmith0/not-twitch/README.md

 # Video Streaming App
-Still building...
+Barebones app that allows a user to stream video to the application.

-This uses Redux, Redux Form, and OAuth to create a video streaming page.
+Built with Redux, Thunk, Redux Form, OAuth, flv.js, OBS, Lodash, React Router, and JSON Server.